 Berlin is an incredible city.
 It’s full of history, great food and great people.
-There’s something for everyone, even if all your want to do is sit and eat sausages and drink beer all day!
+There’s something for everyone, even if all you want to do is sit and eat sausages and drink beer all day!
 I’ve been multiple times and could still return many more times and see totally new things.
-I’ve therefore split my Berlin posts in to ‘days in Berlin’ and ‘day trips from Berlin’ in the next post.
-I’ve collated below what I think could fit in to 3 days, but you could easily spend a week there incorporating the day trips too.
+If you have longer than a few days in the city, you can also check out my suggestions for day trips here.

 The Brandenburg gate was built in the 18th century, over the location of the initial city gate.
 It’s one of the most famous landmarks in Berlin, and during the cold war was on the East side of the wall, with the East German flag flying.
 It saw reunification in 1990 and could probably tell a million stories.
 The gate lies at the end of Unter den Linden which is a great street for shopping and is right next to the Memorial for the murdered Jews of Europe.